 Multi-generational book lovers gather weekly to delve deeper into their shared literary passion and provide a unique opportunity for participants to learn about, explore, and discuss Judaism through literature.
 The Sunday Morning Book group reads and discusses works of fiction by Jewish writers or with Jewish-related themes.
 Newcomers are welcome to become a part of this dynamic community where books provide a backdrop for connection and friendship.

 The Sunday Morning Book group generally meets every 3rd Sunday of the month in the morning.
 For upcoming book discussions, dates, times, and locations, please check the calendar.

-Below is a sample of recent book titles that group has discussed.
+Below is a sample of recent book titles discussed.

 - The Book Thief by Markus Zusak